My name is Soeren Keil and I work in the area of International Relations.

 My current research projects include:

-1. The foreign policies of the post-Yugoslav states, which I co-chair with Prof Dr Bernhard Stahl (University of Passau).
+1. The foreign policies of the post-Yugoslav states.
 More information at: www.foreignpolicyinsee.com

 Consultancy and Media Experience: